antlafarge/ALLoader/README.md

 A. Export your scene using the FBX format, close your scene and open the FBX file.
 This action will convert the biped to a standart skeleton (tree of bones).
 You can now export your scene using the exporter.

 _You can share feedback or discuss the project in the [discussion tab](https://github.com/antlafarge/ALLoader/discussions)._

+## Todo
+- Check every types of objects are well exported (EditPoly, EditMesh...)
+- UV indices optimization
+    - When disabled :
+        - Use only UVs
+- Vertex indices optimization
+    - When disabled :
+        - Use only vertex positions
+        - Handle properly face normals
+        - Handle properly skin indices and skin weights
+- 3dsMax biped